perki/backloop.dev/docs/README.md

 ## Why ?

-**backloop.deb** solves [mixed-content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) issues when developing a WebApp or Backend on local environement while accessing ressources on remote HTTPS sources.
+**backloop.dev** solves [mixed-content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) issues when developing a WebApp or Backend on local environement while accessing ressources on remote HTTPS sources.

 The issue is often raised by the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy) mechanism that restricts the loading of resources from another origin unless this can be allowed by sending correct [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.